Gardening Answers Knowledgebase

 This article from Oregon State University Extension lists resistant roses and their other qualities (scent, repeat bloom, color).

-This article from Washington State University Extension is entitled "Choosing Good Roses for Puget Sound."
+This article from Washington State University Extension is entitled "Disease-Resistant Roses for the Puget Sound Area."

 There are several excellent books on growing roses in our area:

 North Coast Roses : For the Maritime Northwest Gardener by Rhonda Massingham Hart (Seattle : Sasquatch Books, c1993)

 Jackson & Perkins Beautiful Roses Made Easy : Northwestern Edition by Teri Dunn & Ciscoe Morris.
 (Nashville, Tenn. : Cool Springs Press, 2004)

 Roses for the Pacific Northwest by Christine Allen (Vancouver : Steller Press, 1999)

 Roses for Washington and Oregon by Brad Jalbert, Laura Peters (Edmonton : Lone Pine Pub., 2003)

 Roses for the Inland Northwest.
 Washington State University Extension ; [Washington, D.C.] : U.S. Dept. of Agriculture, )

 This book is a comprehensive guide to combining clematis and roses: The Rose and the Clematis As Good Companions by John Howells ; photographs by the author ; flower arrangements by Ola Howells (Woodbridge : Garden Art Press, 1996)